 Outlook for FY2020

 The business environment at present continues to be pervaded by a sense of uncertainty regarding the future outlook, with the persistence of US-China trade friction and the possibility that the COVID-19 pandemic may continue for a substantial period of time.
 However, at the same time, we are witnessing increasingly vigorous investment related to semiconductors and electronic devices, in line with the progress of above-mentioned technological innovation for a smart society.

 Sales and profit are anticipated to decline substantially in FY2020, due to a much lower order backlog at the beginning of the fiscal year, but we expect the orders received to increase, primarily for semiconductor and electronic devices production equipment, and FPD and PV production equipment.
 The operating profit margin will improve due to the progress of manufacturing innovations.

 For FY2020, on a consolidated basis, we forecast orders received of ¥180.0 billion (+15.0% YoY), net sales of ¥165.0 billion (-11.0%), operating profit of ¥15.0 billion (-6.0%), ordinary profit of ¥16.0 billion (-11.4%), and net income of ¥10.0 billion (-7.1%).

 Message to our shareholders

-We hope all of our shareholders to expect ULVAC’s next leap and look forward to your continued and long-term supports.
+We hope for the understanding of all of our shareholders that the company is taking on new challenges, and look forward to your continued and increased support.